Case Closed discography

 Case Closed, known as lit.
 Great Detective Conan, officially translated as Detective Conan (名探偵コナン, Meitantei Conan) in Japan, is a Japanese detective manga series written and illustrated by Gosho Aoyama.
 The series is serialized in Shogakukan's Weekly Shōnen Sunday since February 2, 1994.
-It was adapted into an anime series produced by Yomiuri Telecasting Corporation (YTV) and TMS Entertainment where it premiered on YTV.
+It was adapted into an anime series produced by Yomiuri Telecasting Corporation (YTV) and TMS Entertainment where it premiered on Yomiuri TV, Nippon Television and other NNS stations.
 The first episode premiered on January 8, 1996.
 It is currently ongoing and numbers over 1000 episodes, making it the eleventh longest running anime series.
 The anime spin off has over twenty animated featured films.

 Katsuo Ono (大野 克夫, Ono Katsuo), who composed and arranged the music in the Case Closed animation, produced four original soundtracks for the TV anime and one original soundtrack for each of the seventeen films totaling nineteen tracks.
 The best of his work were compiled into three collections, Detective Conan Original Soundtrack Super Best, Detective Conan Original Soundtrack Super Best 2, and Detective Conan TV Original Soundtrack Selection Best.
-Two image albums were also created featuring the voice actors singing as their character.

-The Best of Detective Conan and The Best of Detective Conan 2 albums collectively sold over 2.3 million copies, while singles from The Best of Detective Conan 3 collectively sold over 1.5 million copies.
+Two image albums were also created featuring the voice actors singing as their character.The Best of Detective Conan and The Best of Detective Conan 2 albums collectively sold over 2.3 million copies, while singles from The Best of Detective Conan 3 collectively sold over 1.5 million copies.
 On July 25, 2017, the singer Mai Kuraki was awarded a Guinness World Record for singing the most theme songs in a single anime series, having sung 21 songs for Detective Conan, since the hit song "Secret of My Heart" (2000).
 In total, the series' albums and singles have collectively sold over 9.4 million units and grossed approximately ¥15 billion ($185 million) in Japan.